 Albany Law Holds Symposium on Sanctuary Cities (Albany Times Union | Nov.
 10, 2017)

-"[The specific legalities of sanctuary cities is] an issue that one needs to be a lawyer to fully understand," Albany Law School director and professor Andrew Ayers said, "and I doubt very much if there's any lawyer in the world who would claim to understand it because of how complicated everything gets when you start talking about how immigration law overlaps with other kinds of law."
+"[The specific legalities of sanctuary cities is] an issue that one needs to be a lawyer to fully understand," Albany Law School director and professor Ava Ayers said, "and I doubt very much if there's any lawyer in the world who would claim to understand it because of how complicated everything gets when you start talking about how immigration law overlaps with other kinds of law."

 Sanctuary Cities Forum Tonight at Albany Law (WAMC | Nov.
 9, 2017)

-Albany Law Professor Andy Ayers is moderating the talk [on sanctuary cities].
+Albany Law Professor Ava Ayers is moderating the talk [on sanctuary cities].
 "I think a lot of people don't know what the term [sanctuary city] means because there really is no agreed on meaning for the term.
 It can mean detaining or not detaining non-citizens.
 It can mean cooperating with federal enforcement authorities.
 It can mean providing some sort of affirmative support to immigrants, like providing lawyers for people who are facing deportation, or sometimes it can just be a moral statement: you declare yourself a sanctuary jurisdiction because you want to send a message, so it can mean all of that and more."